bytedance/vArmor/docs/usage_instructions.md

 ## Usage
 ### Interface Operations
-* The API interface for vArmor is the VarmorPolicy CR, which is a namespace-scoped resource.
-Users can create, modify, and delete VarmorPolicy objects in the cluster to protect workloads within the same namespace.
+* vArmor provides API interfaces through VarmorPolicy CR and VarmorClusterPolicy CR, which are namespace-scoped and cluster-scoped resources.
+The VarmorClusterPolicy objects have higher priority than VarmorPolicy objects.
+It means prioritizing the use of VarmorClusterPolicy objects to protect matched workloads.
+You can create, modify, and delete VarmorPolicy/VarmorClusterPolicy objects in the cluster to protect specified workloads.
 * Workloads must have the label `sandbox.varmor.org/enable="true"` to be processed by vArmor's webhook server during creation and updates.
-If they meet the matching conditions specified in a VarmorPolicy object's `spec.target`, vArmor will enable sandbox protection for them.
+If they meet the matching conditions specified in a VarmorPolicy/VarmorClusterPolicy object's `spec.target`, vArmor will enable sandbox for them.
-* vArmor supports performing a rolling restart of existing workloads that meet the matching conditions when a VarmorPolicy object is created or deleted.
+* vArmor supports performing a rolling restart of existing workloads that meet the matching conditions when a VarmorPolicy/VarmorClusterPolicy object is created or deleted.
 This rolling restart enables or disables protection for those workloads.
-* Once a VarmorPolicy object is created, its `spec.target` cannot be changed.
-Please create a new VarmorPolicy with the desired target to make changes.
+* Once a VarmorPolicy/VarmorClusterPolicy object is created, its `spec.target` cannot be changed.
+Please create a new VarmorPolicy/VarmorClusterPolicy with the desired target to make changes.
-* After creating a VarmorPolicy object, you can dynamically switch protection modes and update protection rules by updating `spec.policy`.
+* After creating a VarmorPolicy/VarmorClusterPolicy object, you can dynamically switch protection modes and update protection rules by updating `spec.policy`.
 However, switching from DefenseInDepth mode to other modes is not supported, and vice versa (Note: Switching protection modes and updating protection rules does not require triggering a rolling restart of workloads).
 ### State Management
-* You can check the VarmorPolicy/Status to get information about the object's processing stage, error messages, and the processing status of AppArmor/BPF Profiles.
+* You can check the status of VarmorPolicy/VarmorClusterPolicy object to get information about the processing stage, error messages, and the processing status of AppArmor/BPF Profiles.
-* You can check the Profile Name by examining VarmorPolicy/Status.
+* You can check the `profileName` field by examining the status of VarmorPolicy/VarmorClusterPolicy object.
 Afterwards, you can look at the corresponding ArmorProfile object with the same name in the same namespace to obtain the status and error information when the Agent processes the Profile.
 For example, you can determine which node failed to process it and the reasons for the failure.
 ### Log Management
 * vArmor's manager and agent components currently log messages only to standard output.
 * You can leverage logging components for collection and configuring alerts.
 Such as `\* | select count(*) as ErrCount where __content__ LIKE 'E0%'`
 ### Uninstallation Guide
 If you are using the AppArmor enforcer, follow these steps to uninstall vArmor:
-* Filter out all VarmorPolicy objects using the AppArmor enforcer (`.spec.policy.enforcer` is AppArmor)
+* Filter out all VarmorPolicy/VarmorClusterPolicy objects using the AppArmor enforcer (`.spec.policy.enforcer` is AppArmor)
   ```
-  kubectl get VarmorPolicy -A -o wide | grep AppArmor
+  kubectl get VarmorPolicy -A | grep AppArmor
+  kubectl get VarmorClusterPolicy | grep AppArmor
   ```
-* Process each VarmorPolicy and its corresponding workloads one by one.
+* Process each VarmorPolicy/VarmorClusterPolicy and its corresponding workloads one by one.
-  * Delete the VarmorPolicy object
+  * Delete the VarmorPolicy/VarmorClusterPolicy object
   * When the workloads' type is Deployment, StatefulSet, or DaemonSet,
     * If you have enabled --restartExistWorkloads, you don't need to perform any additional steps.
     * If --restartExistWorkloads is not enabled, you will need to manually remove the annotations with key 'container.apparmor.security.beta.kubernetes.io/[CONTAINER_NAME]' from the corresponding workloads.